vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 4. A Kubernetes Node API object exists with the name matching `VolumeAttachment.Spec.NodeName` and that object contains a `csi.volume.kubernetes.io/<CsiDriverName>/nodeID` label corresponding to the CSI volume driver so that the CSI Driver’s NodeId mapping can be retrieved and used in the `ControllerPublishVolume` calls.
 5. The `VolumeAttachment.Metadata.DeletionTimestamp` is not set.

-Before starting the `ControllerPublishVolume` operation, the external-attacher should add a finalizer to the `VolumeAttachment` Kubernetes API object so that when the object is deleted, the external-attacher has an opportunity to detach the volume first.
+Before starting the `ControllerPublishVolume` operation, the external-attacher should add these finalizers to these Kubernetes API objects:

+* To the `VolumeAttachment` so that when the object is deleted, the external-attacher has an opportunity to detach the volume first.
+External attacher removes this finalized once the volume is fully detached from the node.
+* To the `PersistentVolume` referenced by `VolumeAttachment` so the the PV cannot be deleted while the volume is attached.
+External attacher needs information from the PV to perform detach operation.
+The attacher will remove the finalizer once all `VolumeAttachment` objects that refer to the PV are deleted, i.e. the volume is detached from all nodes.

 If the operation completes successfully, the external-attacher will: